 After an awkward run-in with an ex, Scott is forced to fight her current beau, Todd Ingram—who also happens to be Scott's current girlfriend's third evil ex.
 After struggling to fight against Todd's vegan telepathic powers, Scott instead challenges him to a full-on bass battle.

 Cera and Routh not only do a fantastic job of both mimicking and actually playing the intense cords from the freestyle bass lines, but Wright's incorporation of the notes into the editing of the scene and the fight is really a marvel to watch and will stay with you long after you've watched the movie.

 - Stars: Ansel Elgort, Jon Hamm, Eiza Gonzalez

-- Song: "Intermission" by Blur
+- Song: "Hocus Pocus" by Focus

 When characters get in trouble and have to run, most don't think about little things such as what car to take and how to ditch the clothes they're wearing to throw off their pursuers.
 They certainly don't worry about the music they listen to during the chase.
 Baby, as he so often proved during the movie, is a key exception.

 After botching a post office heist due to Baby's distaste for the violent methods of one of the crew, they find themselves on the run from the police on foot.
 Baby separates himself from the pack and eludes police with a fast-paced sprint-slash-obstacle course through a park and a mall as Focus' instrumental-heavy "Hocus Pocus" plays.